SumoLogic/sumologic-documentation/docs/cse/integrations/enable-virustotal-enrichment.md

 * `file_hash_sha256`
 * `file_hash_ssdeep`

 The enrichment looks up each value it finds in VirusTotal, calling the VirusTotal API to do so.
-When a Record value has a match in VirusTotal, the enrichment writes the response to Cloud SIEM, where you can view it the Signal’s **Enrichment** tab.
+When a record value has a match in VirusTotal, the enrichment writes the response to Cloud SIEM, where you can view it the signal’s **Enrichment** tab.
 For an example, see [Example VirusTotal Enrichment](#example-virustotal-enrichment).

 :::note
-VirusTotal enrichments are only added to Signals that are part of an Insight.
+VirusTotal enrichments are only added to signals that are part of an insight.
 :::

 ## Configure VirusTotal enrichment